 If you take money from your Roth account too early, you may have to pay tax and a 10% penalty.
 The exceptions are:

 - Unreimbursed medical expenses.
-If you use the money to pay for medical bills that are more than 10% of what you make in a year, then it is okay.
+It is okay if you use the money to pay for medical bills that are more than 10% of what you make in a year.

 - If someone has lost their job, they might need to pay for their medical insurance.

 - The withdrawal is used for qualified higher-education expenses.
 This includes tuition, fees, books, supplies, and equipment required for enrollment or attendance.

 - You can get up to $5,000 for your pregnancy or adoption if you withdraw within one year of giving birth or adopting.